Women, Infant and Community Wellness Section: Services

 Family Planning and Reproductive Health Services are a wide range of preventive care services, critical to reproductive and sexual health.
 This service is available to all individuals regardless of income on a sliding fee scale, through their local health department.

-This program empowers women and their families to address complex lifestyle issues that are likely to affect the health of the mother and her baby.
-This service is offered in some health departments to all women regardless of income on a sliding fee scale.
-Contact your local health department for more information about availability.
+This program empowers pregnant individuals and their families to address complex behavioral health and psychosocial concerns that have the potential to negatively affect the wellbeing of the family.
+Services are offered in several health departments to all clients, regardless of income, on a sliding scale fee.

 Healthy Beginnings is North Carolina’s minority infant mortality reduction program.
 Program goals include improving birth outcomes among minority women, reducing minority infant morbidity and mortality, and supporting families and communities.
 This program serves women during and beyond pregnancy and their children up to two years after delivery.
 Utilizing a request for applications (RFA) process, eligible agencies are funded to implement programs that provide care coordination services to pregnant and interconception women that include conducting assessments and screenings, providing education and support, and coordinating referrals to community resources.
 Contact the Healthy Beginnings program at (919) 707-5700 for more information about program availability in your area.

-This program provides funding for the state’s network of High Risk Maternity Clinics to assure that women with high risk conditions, such as diabetes, get the specialized care and support services they need.
-Local health department providers refer pregnant women with a medically indicated high risk condition to the closest of the 10 funded High Risk Maternity Clinics in the state.
+This program provides funding for the state’s network of High Risk Maternity Clinics to assure that women with high risk conditions get the specialized care and support services they need.
+Local health department providers can refer pregnant women with a medically indicated high risk condition to the closest funded High Risk Maternity Clinics in the state.

 The Improving Community Outcomes for Maternal and Child Health (ICO4MCH) initiative addresses three aims: (1) improve birth outcomes, (2) reduce infant mortality, and (3) improve the health status of children ages birth to five utilizing a collective impact framework with a health equity lens.